Task force to boost Pak-UAE trade

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The crown prince was presented a guard of honour by a smartly turned-out contingent on arrival in the federal capital.
-He was given a 21-gun salute.
+The crown prince was presented a guard of honour by a smartly turned out contingent on arrival in the federal capital.
+He was given a 2- gun salute.

 Sheikh Mohammed bin Zayed was given a fly-past by an impressive formation of JF-17 multirole fighter jets of Pakistan Air Force (PAF) manufactured by Pakistan and China.